 Was it possible that an old friend answered a question about me that I needed to “unlock?”
 Absolutely.
 But when you click on the link, the next screen should give you pause: 21 Questions is requesting permission to … (a) access your name, profile picture, gender, networks, user ID, friends and any other information shared with everyone … (b) send you email … (c) post to your wall … and … (d) access your data any time … regardless of whether or not you’re using their application.

 Can you take that access back — ever?
 It sure doesn’t look like it.
 There’s no reference to how you can stop them from future access to your data in their “terms and conditions.”
-Worse, it appears that to “unlock” the answer in your friend’s post, you need to answer a bunch of questions about your other friends and violate their privacy too. …The roughly 850 people who joined “People Who Hate 21 Questions on Facebook” apparently have and can give you insight into just how pernicious this program can be.
+Worse, it appears that to “unlock” the answer in your friend’s post, you need to answer a bunch of questions about your other friends and violate their privacy too. …The roughly 850 people who joined “People Who Hate 21 Questions on Facebook” apparently have [given their information] and can give you insight into just how pernicious this program can be.

 3. LOL.
 Look at the video I found of you!